tick-toc/tick-toc2/README.md

 # Tick Toc

 Tick Toc is a reverse-engineered web application of the popular game, [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/).
+One "Diffuser" and one or more "Experts" communicate in a collaborative effort to defuse a bomb before the countdown strikes zero.
+This project was built by @juneidea, @celipas, and @evanalto, over the course of 2.5 weeks, during our amazing time at the [Fullstack Academy of Code](https://www.fullstackacademy.com/).
 You may play for yourself at <https://tick-toc2.herokuapp.com>.

 For more information regarding this student project, please click and watch the video below: